nufail-01/Loruki-Cloud-Hosting/README.md

 # ☁️ Loruki-Cloud-Hosting

-**🎯 Third project completed:** a responsive, multi-page cloud hosting website built using only **HTML** and **CSS**.
+**🎯 Third practice project completed:** a responsive, multi-page cloud hosting website built using only **HTML** and **CSS**.

 ---

 ## 🚀 About

 Loruki-Cloud-Hosting is a fully responsive website designed to mimic a cloud hosting service.
-Built entirely with HTML and CSS, this project helped me advance my front-end skills with a focus on responsive design and user experience.
+Built entirely with HTML and CSS, this project helped me advance my front-end skills with a focus on responsive design, animations, and user experience.

 ---